Gaisano family: History

-The family's retail business began during the 1970s, when a shop-restaurant was established by Doña Modesta Singson-Gaisano with husband, Don Jose Sy Gaisano, located at the ground floor in a rented house in Colon, Cebu.
+The family's retail business began during the 1970s, Doña Modesta Singson-Gaisano with husband, Don Jose Sy Gaisano established a shop-restaurant located at the ground floor in a rented house in Colon, Cebu.
 The establishment later became known as White Gold Super Store.

-After her death in 1982, White Gold became managed by her eldest son, David, while her other children (Stephen Sr., Henry Sr., Victor and John Sr.) established their respective retail businesses.
+After her death in 1982, White Gold was managed by her eldest son, David, while her other children (Stephen Sr., Henry Sr., Victor and John Sr.) established their respective retail businesses.